Kwabratseur/TracknTrace/README.md

 dataCoverage = 0                      # Do a data coverage check, this DOES NOT execute the code.
 Gives insight in data coverage over the dataset!
 COP = 0                               # Do Coefficient of Performance calculation
 FastSim = 1                           # Run a simplified short simulation, to do tests or if you already have good coefficients
+DataSlicer = 1                        # Slice off the start and end as specified.
+This might aid fitting models in certain cases.
 ```

 ### Custom Analysis functions in analysis.py